 Alternative theories of planning and organization of the planning function.
 Emphasis on conceptual foundations, relationship to governmental structure, decision making, and ideological and ethical orientations.
 650. Seminar in Urban Theory (3) Study of the various empirically and normatively based theories of the city and urbanization process, with emphasis on communication and transaction and institutional approaches.
 665. Seminar in Urban and Regional Planning Analysis (3) Theories and techniques of urban and regional planning analysis.
 670. History of Urban Planning (3) History of urban development and of the field of urban planning.
-675. Seminar in Urban and Regional Development Analysis (3) Review of case studies related to planning of developing regions throughout the world.
-Emphasis on U.S. Sunbelt, Mexico and border areas.
 680. Seminar in Readings in Urban Planning (3) Selected topics in urban planning.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable to a master's degree.
 700. Urban Design and Land Use Planning Studio (3) One lecture and six hours of laboratory.